OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-deployment/index.md

 While you are responsible for the safety of your own product, providers of the tools and infrastructure you use are fallible too.
 Even the biggest software and service providers, such as Microsoft, need to fix exploits.

+Amazon, as another example, uses the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).
+This model outlines expectations between the AWS services they offer, and their customers.
+In a nutshell, AWS are responsible for security *of* the cloud, and customers are responsible for security *in* in the cloud.
+This means the security of the operating systems and software you run on AWS infrastructure is on you.

-With that, it's important to ensure the products you use to deliver your software are:
+Regardless of your provider, though, you must ensure the products you use to deliver your software are:

 - As up-to-date as your company's policies allow
 - Patched and hot-fixed where urgent vulnerabilities exist
 - Still compliant with the promises you make to your customers

-You should also check service provider support and security pages for news on updates that will protect your product.
+You should regularly check service provider support and security pages for news on updates that will protect your product.

 ### Keep track of industry security news